gfassero/HIERO/lexicon.md

 |  רחל | ewe, sheep                | ewe   | lamb            |      x4 |

 As this example shows, there are two Hebrew roots that are best translated “sheep.”
 However, root uniqueness allows us to translate only one Hebrew root as “sheep.”
 As a result, the more common root is translated “sheep,” while the less common root is translated “ovine.”
 Of course, “ovine” is a poor, unfamiliar word, but I have not found a better unique option in English.
 In the end, HIERO’s lexicon cannot offer the best translation for many words, but only the best unique translation.

-### More about Root Uniqueness
-Root uniqueness means that unrelated Hebrew words are represented by unrelated English words.
-Here “unrelated” means that the words do not share a common root word.
-For example, if there are three unrelated Hebrew words that mean “light”—*'or*, *nogah*, and *peqach*—HIERO has to represent them with unrelated English words—for example, “light,” “brightness,” and “illumination.”

-This is more challenging with many English compound words.
-For example, the English word “lightning” is obviously derived from the word “light.”
-But in Hebrew, the word *baraq*, which means “lightning,” is its own root word, unrelated to any word for “light.”
-Root uniqueness does not allow HIERO to use the English word “lightning,” so it is translated as “flash.”

-Root uniqueness does not restrict word choices within the same root.
-So the Hebrew words *'ur*, *'ury*, and *ma'or*, all derived from *'or*, are translated “light.”
-Similarly, *'orah* and *ya'yr*, also derived from *'or*, are translated “light[plant]” and “enlightener.”

 ### More about Root Coherence
 Root coherence means that each Hebrew root and all its derivatives are always represented by derivatives of a single English root.
 For example, all words derived from *'or*, the Hebrew word for “light,” have to be represented in English by words derived from “light.”
 Some of our options include “lighting,” “enlighten,” and “lit.”